scala/improvement-proposals/content/partial-function-parens.md

 ## Summary

-This proposal is to allow parens `(...)` to be used instead of curly braces `{...}` when defining partial functions which have only one `case`, and eliding the `case` keyword:
+This proposal is to allow parens `(...)` to be used instead of curly braces `{...}` when defining partial functions which have only one `case`:

 ```scala